pourmoayed/HMDP-Price-PigIT/paper/ReadMe.md

 Note:
 - To caculate the value of price information for a specific price setting, use the files in folder "policy evaluation".

-- To access to the data of three scenarios, use folder "scenario_papers"
+- To access to the data of the three scenarios, use folder "scenario_papers"